 Hello there fabulous friends!
 I hope you all are doing great!
 I’m excited to share something with you all today that’s been in the works for what feels like forevvvverrrr!
 Ever since I laid my eyes on Liz Marie’s deconstructed sofa, I have wanted to deconstruct a sofa for myself.
 I mean you guys, how gorgeous are these!

-Several months ago, I was browsing a local antique store and came across the style sofa that would be perfect for the deconstructed look.
+Several months ago, I was browsing a local antique store and came across a victorian antique sofa that would be perfect for the deconstructed look.
 It was missing the seat cushion so I got it for a pretty good price.
 I loved the shape and the wood details.
 This is what it looked like when I purchased it.

 This post may contain affiliate links.
 See my disclosure for full details.

 I’m going to be honest, this project caused me lots of blood, sweat and tears.
 Literary all three.
 I want you to know the commitment you are getting in to before you get started.
 Honestly, I had no clue what was involved to deconstruct a sofa.
 I searched and searched for DIYs on how to deconstruct a sofa, but there is little to nothing out there.
-I even messaged the girl who deconstructed Liz Marie’s sofas to ask for help, but received no response.
+I couldn’t find any DIYs on deconstructed furniture of any type.

 This tutorial is going to be a two part series because it is such a lengthy process.
 This first part will focus on tearing down the sofa to its “bones” and getting it ready to recover with a deconstructed look.
 The next series is How to Deconstruct a Sofa: Part 2, which will include the steps to recover it and photos of the final look.